SocexSolutions/agenda-v2/CONTRIBUTING.md

 - Think about edge cases.

 ### Backend:

-- make sure any additional features or changes to existing features are covered under the tests in `api/test/tests`
+- Make sure any additional features or changes to existing features are covered under the tests in `api/test/tests`
-- run `npm run test` in console and confirm all tests are passing
+- Run `npm run test` in console and confirm all tests are passing
-- ensure changes function as expected on the front end
+- Ensure changes function as expected on the front end

 ## Pull Request Process